jiem3/MultiFuncClustering/code/README.md

-There are three files and one folder under this directory, which are listed below.
+There are four files and one folder under this directory, which are listed below.

 Files:

+README.md

 funcs.r: contains functions used in this paper.